 04-07-2019 | | By Moe Long

 With wireless connectivity, there are tons of different options.
-The most common is arguably Wi-Fi, which includes different bands such as A, B, G, and N. Smart home devices feature a set of wireless communication protocols such as Z-Wave, Zigbee, and Insteon.
-For audio transmission, wired connections may deliver top-tier audio quality via a 3.5 mm jack, HDMI cable, or optical audio cable.
+The most common is arguably Wi-Fi, which includes bands such as A, B, G, and N. Smart home devices feature a set of wireless communication protocols such as Z-Wave, Zigbee, and Insteon.
+Wired connections may deliver top-tier audio quality for audio transmission via a 3.5 mm jack, HDMI cable, or optical audio cable.
 However, wireless technology offers a convenient means of sending audio data sans cables.
 Compare Bluetooth vs 2.4GHz and discover which is better for wireless audio!

 Bluetooth is a wireless technology which allows for cable-free communication between different devices.
-Gadgets running Bluetooth feature multiple profiles.
-These range from hands-free for the likes of mobile devices, to input devices like keyboards and mice which appear as human interface devices (HIDs).
+Gadgets running Bluetooth feature multiple profiles, ranging from hands-free for mobile devices to input devices like keyboards and mice, which appear as human interface devices (HIDs).
 This data exchange method uses short-wavelength UFH radio waves ranging from 2.400 to 2.485GHz.

 Like many communication protocols, Bluetooth features versioning.
 There are multiple iterations of Bluetooth, with Bluetooth 5.0 as a modern spec.
 While Bluetooth boasts interoperability, iterative improvements are limited to devices carrying the same version.
 For instance, a Bluetooth 5.0 device is backwards compatible with Bluetooth 4.1 gadgets, but you won’t benefit from enhancements found in Bluetooth 5.0.

 For audio transfer, Bluetooth 5.0 debuted dual audio.
 Now, it’s possible to stream audio on two different devices using Bluetooth.
-You might connect two pairs of headphones or Bluetooth speakers and enjoy music on both devices for simultaneous listening with a friend, or to benefit from multi-room music.
-Additionally, Bluetooth 5.0 provides a longer range and additional throughput.
+You might connect two pairs of headphones or Bluetooth speakers and enjoy music on both devices to simultaneously listen with a friend or benefit from multi-room music.
+Additionally, Bluetooth 5.0 provides a more extended range and additional throughput.

-Bluetooth boasts a ton of advantages, and with further iterations such as Bluetooth 5, the wireless communication protocol continues to improve.
+Bluetooth boasts a ton of advantages, and with further iterations such as Bluetooth 5, the wireless communication protocol continues to improve Bluetooth sound quality.
 With higher throughput, a longer range, and low energy capabilities, there’s the potential for less compression to audio.
-The likes of aptX and aptX HD don’t remove compression, but offer a higher bitrate and lower latency.
+The likes of aptX and aptX HD don’t remove compression but offer a higher bitrate and lower latency.
 Overall, 2.4GHz wireless for audio provides higher quality.
-Similarly, there’s little to no lag and a fairly long range.
-But it’s not quite as prevalent in chipsets so unlike a simple pairing method for Bluetooth devices, you’ll need a separate dongle.
+Similarly, there’s little to no lag and a reasonably long range.
+But it’s not quite as prevalent in chipsets, so you’ll need a separate dongle, unlike a simple pairing method for Bluetooth devices.